kvnandula04/jekyll-now/about.md

 ---
+title: Karthik Nandula
+permalink: /about/
 layout: page
-title: About
-permalink: /about/
-published: true
+excerpt: Hello peeps.
+comments: false
 ---

 I am Karthik Nandula and I am the Admin and one of the content writers at KARSID.
 I love writing travel blogs and programming.
 I have created several applications for a broad range of platforms and I am also a Udemy teacher with over 30,000 students.
 If you would like to know more about me, check out my [portfolio](https://www.karsidonline.com/portfolio).
 If you would like to read my blogs, check out my [blog](https://www.karsidonline.com).
 Enough of the intro, what even is this?